Carthage: Islamic period

 The Medina of Tunis, originally a Berber settlement, was established as the new regional center under the Umayyad Caliphate in the early 8th century.
 Under the Aghlabids, the people of Tunis revolted numerous times, but the city profited from economic improvements and quickly became the second most important in the kingdom.
 It was briefly the national capital, from the end of the reign of Ibrahim II in 902, until 909, when the Shi'ite Berbers took over Ifriqiya and founded the Fatimid Caliphate.

 Carthage remained a residential see until the high medieval period, and is mentioned in two letters of Pope Leo IX dated 1053, written in reply to consultations regarding a conflict between the bishops of Carthage and Gummi.
-In each of the two letters, Pope Leo declares that, after the Bishop of Rome, the first archbishop and chief metropolitan of the whole of Africa is the bishop of Carthage.
+In each of the two letters, Pope Leo declares that, after the Bishop of Rome, the first archbishop and chief metropolitan of Africa is the bishop of Carthage.
 Later, an archbishop of Carthage named Cyriacus was imprisoned by the Arab rulers because of an accusation by some Christians.
 Pope Gregory VII wrote Cyriacus a letter of consolation, repeating the hopeful assurances of the primacy of the Church of Carthage, "whether the Church of Carthage should still lie desolate or rise again in glory".
 By 1076, Cyriacus was set free, but there was only one other bishop in the province.
 These are the last of whom there is mention in that period of the history of the see.

 The fortress of Carthage was used by the Muslims until Hafsid era and was captured by the Crusaders during the Eighth Crusade.
 The inhabitants of Carthage were slaughtered by the Crusaders after they took it, and it was used as a base of operations against the Hafsids.
-After repelling them, Muhammad I al-Mustansir decided to raze Cathage's defenses in order to prevent a repeat.
+After repelling them, Muhammad I al-Mustansir decided to raze Carthage's defenses in order to prevent a repeat.